octathorp/android_device_nothing_asteroids/README.md

 # Nothing Phone 3a (Asteroids) device tree
-NOTICE: this is a work in progress, do not attempt to use it for your main device as it lacks a lot of features at this moment.
+NOTICE: this is a work in progress, do not attempt to use it for your main device as it is not stable enough at this moment.
 <br>
 Keep in mind that this information could change without notice.
 <br>